Learn to Use Buyer Personas and Target Audiences in Your Marketing Plan!

 - Day in the Life: A brief 200-300 word 1st-person account giving a meaningful glimpse into what the person’s daily life looks like.

-Now you have a handy reference guide to understand which subset of your customer base you’re addressing.
-This lets you develop highly targeted content that speaks to real people rather than to all potential buyers in general, increasing user engagement and conversion rates.
+As you can see, the buyer persona provides personal, specific insights.
+It allows the marketer to understand the buyer the way they see themselves.
+With this tool in hand, you and your marketing team have a handy reference guide to understand which subset of your customer base you’re addressing.
+This lets you develop highly targeted content that speaks to real people rather than to all potential buyers in general, increasing your user engagement and conversion rates.

 What’s the Relationship Between Buyer Personas and Target Audiences?

 Before buyer personas rose to prominence, target audiences were the primary tool for understanding your customer base.
-As buyer personas emerged, target audiences have taken a backseat role.
-As a result, many ask, “Have buyer personas replaced target audiences?”
+As buyer personas emerged, target audiences have taken a backseat role, leading many to ask, “Have buyer personas replaced target audiences?”

-However, while buyer personas have overtaken target audiences in importance and utility, target audiences still have their uses.
+However, while buyer personas have overtaken target audiences in importance and utility, target audiences aren’t without their uses.
 In fact, the two can work together in your marketing plan.

 Alternatively, you may not have the time or resources to develop deep, comprehensive buyer personas.
-In that case, a target audience makes a decent stand-in to provide at least some customer insights in the meantime.
+In that case, a buyer persona makes a decent stand-in in the meantime, providing at least some minimum of customer insights.

 So, now that you understand how target audiences and buyer personas work, you’re probably wondering how you can implement these tools in your own marketing operations.
-Luckily, you’re already in the right place.
-Frontier Marketing’s experienced content writers and graphic designers produce insightful, convenient, branded buyer personas for businesses and nonprofits, so feel free to leave any questions you have in the comments below!
+Luckily for you, you’re already in just the right place.
+Frontier Marketing’s experienced content writers and graphic designers produce insightful, convenient, branded buyer personas for businesses and nonprofits.
+Give us a call at (847) 254-0837 for a consultation today and discover what we can do for you!